 A quick google search says A LOT.
 Over 16 million people were prescribed adderall in 2012.

 In this article, we’ll explore an often overlooked yet dangerous side effect of taking Adderall- excessive teeth grinding and jaw clenching.
 We’ll provide insight into how it happens, how to stop it, what it can mean down the road if you don’t stop it and helpful solutions for immediate pain relief & recovery.

-Teeth grinding and jaw clenching, medically known as bruxism, can be caused by various factors including sleep disorders, occlusion, such neurological conditions as the Parkinson’s disease, lifestyle habits like smoking and drinking, stress, and the use of certain medications like amphetamines.
-If you’re taking adderall you should be aware of the side effects.
-In this post, you will find out why your teeth grinding and jaw clenching may be a result of using amphetamines like Adderall.
-You’ve come here to know “is Adderall causing me to grind my teeth at night?”.
+Teeth grinding and jaw clenching, medically known as bruxism, can be caused by various factors; including sleep disorders, occlusion, neurological conditions such as Parkinson’s disease, lifestyle habits like smoking and drinking, stress, and the use of amphetamine medications.

 Amphetamines are stimulants clinically prescribed for the Attention Deficit Hyperactivity Disorder (ADHD).

 Because the drugs stimulate the central nervous system, producing a performance-enhancing effect, they are frequently abused and misused.
 Also, legitimate long-term use of amphetamines like Adderall and Ritalin can turn into an addiction.
 Some of the short-term effects of these drugs include feeling energized, being excited, quick reaction times, increased concentration and attentiveness, and feelings of euphoria.

 The long-term “not-so-great” side effects of amphetamines include:

 - loss of coordination